isaacmacario2/DPD/README.md

 The vector **D** represents the algorithm dictionary, whose function is to store all samples considered important by the Platt criterion.

+The deductions of the EX-KRLS algorithm are presented in the article "Extended Kernel Recursive Least Squares Algorithm", and for the quantized version of KRLS, they are in the article "Quantized Kernel Recursive Least Squares Algorithm", both referenced below.

 # How to use

 Download this repository and leave all the codes in the same folder.
 For the DPD_RFWeblab.m code, an internet connection is required and the system status provided by the website https://dpdcompetition.com/rfweblab/ must be up and running.